kavia-common/samsung-tv-streaming-hub-40614-40623/tv_frontend/samsung-tv-streaming-hub-40614-40623/README.md

 Documentation:
 - See tv_frontend/CI_README.md for CI-specific notes and troubleshooting.
 - See tv_frontend/DEV_SERVER.md for dev server behavior and configuration.
-- See tv_frontend/.env.example for supported environment variables (PORT, HOST).
+- See tv_frontend/.env.example for supported environment variables (PORT, HOST) and how to use them instead of CLI flags.